johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Slow is smooth, smooth is fast.

+- Plan to decisive Points
+  > interesting strategy in military planning.
+  > Do not plan to achieve the objective directly.
+  > Plan to the "decisive point" which is the point after which you have a decisive advantage and clear path to victory.
+  > eg: if your a strong grappler in a fight, your decisive point would be to get on the ground.

+- Once the situation is upon you its too late.
+  > you have to be prepared in advance.
+  > You need to know already who you are and what you believe.
+  > Not whatyou organization believes, not what your peers believe.
+  > They way to do it is by working through issues of morality/mortality/ and honor for YOURSELF.

 ## Standard Operating system:
 - Getting things done: art of stress-free productivity.
 (David Allen)
 - Same method advocated by Zen Habits